-In the USA, colon and rectal surgery had been recognised as a distinct specialty with accreditation and certification through the foundation of the American Board of Colon and Rectal Surgery in 1949 [2].
+In the United States, colon and rectal surgery had been recognised as a distinct specialty with accreditation and certification through the foundation of the American Board of Colon and Rectal Surgery in 1949 [2].
 The early vision in the UK was to form an equivalent British Council of Coloproctology, but based within the RSM.
-Between 1985 and 1988, informal discussions were held between the RSM Council and the Section, represented by Philip Schofield, Bill Heald and Adam Lewis, the so-called 'gang of three', who were all committed specialist colorectal surgeons.
+Between 1985 and 1988, informal discussions were held between the RSM Council and the Section, represented by Philip Schofield, Bill Heald and Adam Lewis, the so called 'gang of three', who were all committed specialist colorectal surgeons.
 The RSM Council rejected the proposal after protracted discussions.

-The concept of an independent specialist society was a pivotal development following a teaching day in November 1987 at the George Hotel, Edinburgh.
-Here the 'gang of three' expanded into a 'gang of five', with the addition of Charles Mann, the RSM Section President, and Roger Grace, President and Honorary Secretary of the RSM Section.
-There were discussions over the following year at Section Council meetings about forming a national society within the RSM and a working party was established on 20 June 1989.
+The concept of an independent specialist society was a pivotal development following a teaching day in November 1987 in the George Hotel, Edinburgh.
+Here the 'gang of three' expanded into a 'gang of five', with the addition of Charles Mann, the RSM Section President, and Roger Grace, President and Honorary Secretary of the RSM Section respectively.
+There were discussions over the following year at Section Council meetings about forming a national society within the RSM and a working party was established on 20th June 1989.
 Geoff Oates, President-Elect of the Section, replaced Charles Mann.
-James Thomson, the next Honorary Secretary, and Barry Jackson, President-in-Waiting, were co-opted.
+James Thomson, the next Honorary Secretary, and Barry Jackson, President-in-Waiting, were coopted.
 The working party met on a further five occasions over the following year, until the concept was finally rejected by the RSM, when John Alexander-Williams and Bill Heald were President and Secretary of the Section.
-The group decided to form a Society in any case, and on 29 August 1989 the ACPGBI was born.
+The group decided to form a Society in any case and on 29th August 1989 the Association of Coloproctology of Great Britain and Ireland was born.